sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 First, you will create a `CloseModalPage_Cancel.action` that closes the current page and cancels or interrupts any execution in process.
 This will be used with the cancel button on the **Edit Customer page**.

 >You can close pages with the option to terminate ongoing events or wait until they are complete.

->You can find more details about [Close Page Action](https://help.sap.com/viewer/977416d43cd74bdc958289038749100e/Latest/en-US/2cd05c81255f49e3ae9258f9a5222a6c.html).
+Visit [documentation](https://help.sap.com/doc/69c2ce3e50454264acf9cafe6c6e442c/Latest/en-US/docs-en/reference/schemadoc/Action/ClosePage.schema.html)for more details about Close Page Action.

 1. Right-click the **Actions** folder | **New MDK Action** | choose **MDK UI Actions** in **Category** | click **Close Page Action** | **Next**.